This Ole House: Rosemary Clooney version

-Soon after Hamblen released his version, Rosemary Clooney recorded a version of "This Ole House" with Buddy Cole & His Orchestra.
+Soon after Hamblen released his version, Rosemary Clooney recorded a version of "This Ole House" with Buddy Cole and His Orchestra.
 It featured bass vocals by Thurl Ravenscroft and topped the charts in the US and the UK.

-In the US, it was released as the flip side to "Hey There", which also reached number 1.
+In the US, it was released as the flip side to "Hey There", which also reached number one.
 However, in the UK, it was released as the A-side, with the flip side "My Baby Sends Me".

 When reviewed in Billboard, it was described as "a bright, bouncy rendition from the thrush, supported solidly by an unbilled male singer and the Buddy Cole ork.
-Tho not as strong as the flip. it has a sparkle that could make It grab juke loot."
+Tho not as strong as the flip.
+It has a sparkle that could make it grab juke loot."
+A version similar to the Clooney version was also recorded by UK singer Alma Cogan in 1954, but without chart success.